ddelange/retrie/README.md

 #### Blacklist

-The `Blacklist` object can be used to filter out bad occurences in a text or a sequenxce of strings:
+The `Blacklist` object can be used to filter out bad occurences in a text or a sequence of strings:
 ```py
 from retrie.retrie import Blacklist